 With the support of:

-Duplex Architekten shows how innovative housing can function in Switzerland and what contribution it can make to urban development.
-We place this lecture in a broader study of new financing models for the housing market and alternative forms of housing within which housing can remain affordable.
+Anne Kaestle of Duplex Architekten shows how innovative housing can function in Switzerland and what contribution it can make to urban development.
+We place this lecture in a broader study of what regulatory and economic framework is necessary to allow cooperative housing to flourish, based on the historical development of this third pillar in housing in Zürich presented by Anne Kockelkorn.

 • Anne Kockelkorn